Sitetracker raises $10 million for cloud-based project management software

 “Critical infrastructure providers are at a crossroad,” said Energize Ventures’ John Tough.
 “Hardware miniaturization and decentralization is leading to new revenue opportunities in energy, transportation, 5G, and cross-industry IoT.
 But these new opportunities also present unexpected deployment and maintenance challenges that need to be addressed now.
 By enabling this asset transition, Sitetracker aligns tightly with our thesis that technology can deliver solutions for problems that permeate not only power and energy companies, but critical infrastructure providers at large.”

-Other Sitetracker investors include New Enterprise Associates (NEA), and participation from Wells Fargo Strategic Capital, National Grid Ventures, and Salesforce Ventures.
+Other Sitetracker investors include New Enterprise Associates (NEA), with participation from Wells Fargo Strategic Capital, National Grid Ventures, and Salesforce Ventures.